 If you have a confirmed overnight reservation at in-park lodging or one of the open campgrounds, you won’t need an additional reservation to enter the parks.
 But pretty much all other guests must make day use reservations to enter.
-These day use reservations are just $2 per vehicle (in addition to the normal $35 park entry) and are good for up to 7 days.
+These day use reservations are just $2 per vehicle (in addition to the normal $35 park entry) and are good for up to 3 days.
 Note that you no longer must enter the park on the first day of your reservation period but entering late won’t extend the time the pass is valid.

 As you might guess, reservations go quickly, especially for weekend start dates.
-Reservations have traditionally become available on the first of the month at 8 am Pacific time for the following month, but the schedule is in flux again for 2021.
-About 20% of the remaining reservations are then released exactly 2 days in advance, so last minute planners may be able to snag a reservation with a bit of luck too.
+As of early May 2021, reservations are already available through the end of August 2021.
+Much of June and July is fully booked.
+September reservations will be released May 12, 2021 at 8 am Pacific time.
+Another batch of remaining reservations will be released starting on May 14, 2021, available on a 7 day in advance rolling basis.
+So last minute planners may be able to snag a reservation with a bit of luck too.

 If you don’t want to stay outside of the park and fight for a day use reservation, consider staying at Yosemite Valley Lodge for more moderately priced hotel accommodations ($278/night for standard rooms).
 The tent cabins at Curry Village are an even cheaper option, but with shared bathrooms, those might not be the choice of cautious travelers at the moment.
 There is additional lodging in the Wawona area of the park, although that is farther from the sites most tourists want to see in the Yosemite Valley.